ISISComputingGroup/EPICS-tcIoc/README.md

 * tcSetAlias: Sets an alias name for a TwinCAT PLC.
 This name is used to define the info records.
 The alias name is applied when tcLoadRecords is called.
 It is reset afterwards.

-  Example: tcSetAlias("C1PLC1")

-  Sets the alias name to "C1PLC1".
+  Example: Sets the alias name to "C1PLC1":

+        tcSetAlias("C1PLC1")

 * tcSetScanRate: Sets the scan rate for the TwinCAT PLC.
 The first argument is the scan rate in ms for the read or write scanners reading and writing TwinCAT variables.
 The second number is a multiple which describes the slow down for updating the EPICS read-only channels.
 The update rate for read/write channels is the same as the TwinCAT scan rate.

-  Example: tcSetScanRate(10,5)

-  Yields a 10ms TwinCAT update rate, and a 50ms EPICS update rate for read-only channels.
+  Example: Yields a 10ms TwinCAT update rate, and a 50ms EPICS update rate for read-only channels.

+        tcSetScanRate(10,5)

 * tcGenerateList: Generates an additional listings when the records are loaded.
 Multiple tcList commands can be called in series to produce different listing.
 The first argument is a output file name.
 The second argument is a set of options.
 The lists are generated when tcLoadRecords is called.
 The list commands are reset afterwards.

-  Example 1: tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.req","-lb")

-  This will generate an autoburt request file.
+  Example 1: This will generate an autoburt request file:

-  Example 2: tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.opc.txt","-l -rn -yi -cp")
+        tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.req","-lb")

-  This will generate a listing of OPC names.
+  Example 2: This will generate a listing of OPC names:

-  Example 3: tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.chn.txt","-l")
+        tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.opc.txt","-l -rn -yi -cp")

-  This will generate a listing of EPICS names.
+  Example 3: This will generate a listing of EPICS names:

-  Example 4: tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.ini","-l -ns")
+        tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.chn.txt","-l")

-  This will generate an EPICS listing without string channels.
-The available options are listed on page TwinCAT EPICS Options.
+  Example 4: This will generate an EPICS listing without string channels.
+The available options are listed on page TwinCAT EPICS
+  Options:

+        tcGenerateList("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.ini","-l -ns")

 * tcGenerateMacros: Generates ASCII macro lists (aml files) which can be used to generate ADL files for medm.
 The first argument is a output directory which is used to store the macro files.
 The second argument is a set of options.
 The macro files are generated when tcLoadRecords is called.
 The list commands are reset afterwards.

-  Example 1: tcGenerateMacros("C:\SlowControls\Target\H1ECATX1\ADL")

-  This will generate a macro files for each encountered structure including both fields and error messages.
+  Example 1: This will generate a macro files for each encountered structure including both fields and error messages.
 The resulting files are stored in the ADL subdirectory.
-Error messages require corresponding exp files (see the coding standard, E1200225.
+Error messages require corresponding exp files (see the coding standard, E1200225):

-  Example 2: tcGenerateMacros("C:\SlowControls\Target\H1ECATX1\ADL", "-mf")
+        tcGenerateMacros("C:\SlowControls\Target\H1ECATX1\ADL")

-  Generates macro files without error messages.
+  Example 2: Generates macro files without error messages.

+        tcGenerateMacros("C:\SlowControls\Target\H1ECATX1\ADL", "-mf")

 * tcLoadRecords: Loads a tpy file, then generates and loads the EPICS database.
 The first argument is the filename to the tpy file.
 The generated db file will have the same name but with the extension ".db".
 The second argument is a set of options.

-  Example: tcLoadRecords("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.tpy","")

-  This command will parse the specified tpy file, then generate a db file with the name "C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.db" and the specified options.
-The available options are listed on page TwinCAT EPICS Options.
+  Example: This command will parse the specified tpy file, then generate a db file with the name "C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.db" and the specified options.
+The available options are listed on page TwinCAT EPICS
+  Options:

+        tcLoadRecords("C:\SlowControls\Target\H1ECATX1\PLC1\PLC1.tpy","")

 The above commands will only be executed before iocInit() is called.
 Multiple tpy files can be loaded by issuing multiple